Tmw/tiemenwaterreus.com/content/posts/linear-regression-elixir-phoenix-liveview-I.md

 icon: 📈
 ---

-Phoenix Liveview has been around for [a bit](https://www.youtube.com/watch?v=8xJzHq8ru0M), but with the release of Phoenix 1.5 it became even easier to get started with it in a new Phoenix app!
+Phoenix LiveView has been around for [a bit](https://www.youtube.com/watch?v=8xJzHq8ru0M), but with the release of Phoenix 1.5 it became even easier to get started with it in a new Phoenix app!
 Simply pass the `--live` flag when generating a new project and off you go! 🚀

 In this two part series we're getting our hands dirty with a basic linear regression algorithm that allows the user to click on a plane to add datapoints and the algorithm figure out the best fitting line through these points.